Comadreja/js-for-gamedev/en/README.md

 It is based upon materials we have developed in cooperation with the Universidad Complutense de Madrid for the _Video game development with interpreted languages_ course.
 You can access the original course materials through [this GitHub repository](https://github.com/clnznr/pvli2017).

 The source code to this guide is also [published on GitHub](https://github.com/mozdevs/js-for-gamedev/).
-If you find any errors or want to suggest any changes, please let us know by [submitting a ticket][abriendo un ticket](https://github.com/mozdevs/js-for-gamedev/issues).
+If you find any errors or want to suggest any changes, please let us know by [submitting a ticket](https://github.com/mozdevs/js-for-gamedev/issues).

 ## Videogames on the Web